zama-ai/concrete/docs/howto/debug.md

 #### function.txt

-This file contains information about the function you tried to compile.
+This file contains information about the function for which compilation was attempted.

 ```
 def f(x):